• Skip to primary navigation

 If you have a mobile responsive web design the same page will be used on mobile and desktop.
 This means the same meta will be used, which means the meta could be squashed.
 To get around this problem, use 920 pixels and then enable the viewport tag.
 The video below explains how to do this:

 To be certain your meta descriptions don’t have too many pixels in them I recommend using a tool to view how Google will see them.
-My preferred tool is SEOmofo but there are plenty out there which you can use – a tool wouldn’t have stopped the below meta description from being terrible (the content is all kinds of awful), but it would have meant Sears knew it was too long:
+My preferred tool is from HigherVisibility but there are plenty out there which you can use – a tool wouldn’t have stopped the below meta description from being terrible (the content is all kinds of awful), but it would have meant Sears knew it was too long:

 Google snippet with a meta description that's tooo long